theolivenbaum/resin/README.md

 Resin is a modern information retrieval system, a document based search engine library and framework, and a Lucene clone.

+## Fast fuzzy scan (faster than [Lucene.Net](https://blogs.apache.org/lucenenet/entry/lucene_net_3_0_3)

+Who would even consider an alternative product if it didn't beat the competion on one or more accounts?

-Indexing is currently 30% slower than the latest .Net version of Lucene.
-On the other hand ___fuzzy querying is 12% faster than the latest .Net version of Lucene___, on a machine able to run 4 threads in parallel.
+Resin indexing is currently 30% slower than the latest .Net version of Lucene.
+That's being sorted next.
+On the other hand fuzzy querying is 12% faster than that Lucene version when querying an index weighting 2M English Wikimedia documents, on a machine able to run 4 threads in parallel.
+More about the test [here](https://github.com/kreeben/resin/wiki/Lucene.Net-and-Resin's-querying-performance-benchmarked).

 ## Documentation